red-hat-storage/ocs-ci/docs/usage.md

    <pattern_to_replace_from::pattern_to_replace_to>, while '::' is the delimiter
 * `--dev-mode` - Runs in development mode.
 Skip the checks like collecting cluster versions, collection ocs versions, health checks etc.
+* `--ceph-debug` - Deploy with Ceph in debug log level.
+This option is available starting OCS 4.7
 ## Examples

 Deployment and teardown of the test cluster can be done automatically with